How to chose a good makeup artist; 8 Important questions to ask your potential Makeup Artist

 Q #3 – What if you get sick and can’t do my makeup?

 If you are a bride, you really don’t want the stress of having your makeup artist call in sick.
 It’s not like you can re-schedule your entire wedding day.
-So this is a question you are allowed to ask.
+So this is a question you are definitely allowed to ask.
 I have unfortunately had many stressed out brides call me up last minute desperately trying to find a new artist for their big day because the person they booked cancelled.

 Q #4 – Are there added costs for extras, like touch up products, travel or lashes?